What to do and what to visit in Saint‑Gervais?

 Nature and sportHiking, mountain biking, via ferrata, paragliding

-Alpine panoramasMont Blanc Tramway, refuges, glaciers, Chamonix valley
+Alpine panoramasMont-Blanc Tramway, refuges, glaciers, Chamonix valley

-Adventure and thrillsWhitewater sports, canyoning, climbing
+Adventure and thrillsWhite water sports, canyoning, climbing

-Local gastronomyLocal products, alpine pasture picnics, Savoyard restaurants
+Local gastronomyLocal products, alpine picnics, Savoyard restaurants

 Culture and heritageBaroque church, summer events, guided tours